5AveLocal/Wanman/README.md

 ## ⚙️ Commands
-`/wanmandist` for distance measurer and speedometer.
+`/wanmandist` for speedometer, distance measurer, and time measurer.
+`/wanmanfaretable` or `/wanmanft` for a distance-to-fare table.

 ## ⚠️ Warnings
 Restart is required if Wanman signs cannot be detected.
 (The error should contain `zip file closed` in the console)